Yes, it’s that time for a strategic action plan!

 Most business consultants and coaches typically talk in terms of strategic plans, which is the long-term plan you produce to achieve a required objective for your business.
 While this is absolutely essential, I personally like to expand this concept and shift the perspective to a strategic action plan, which has a long-term big-picture focus, combined with a short-term detail plan that you can and will effectively execute.

-The strategic action plan is a document you create based on the specific goals and objectives you want to achieve, the strategy you will implement to achieve that goal and the tactical actions you will take to complete the mission.
+The strategic action plan is a document you create based on the specific goals you want to achieve, the strategy you will implement to achieve your goals, and the tactics you will apply to complete the mission.

 So, what is the best way to begin creating your strategic action plan?